stellar/soroban-quest/quests/3-reverse-engineer/README.md

 (Testnet XLM, of course).

 There are many different "types" you could use the `soroban` cli to decode.
-If you run `soroban lab xdr dec --help` in your terminal, you'll see all the different options that are available to you.
+If you run `soroban lab xdr types list` in your terminal, you'll see all the different options that are available to you.

 ### How do I find a `contract_address`?